KumoCorp/kumomta/docs/tutorial/using_vault.md

  WantedBy=multi-user.target
 ```

-Save the file, then reload with `sudo systemctl daemon-reload` and the changes shoudl be immediate.
+Save the file, then reload with `sudo systemctl daemon-reload` and the changes should be immediate.

 ## Storing secrets for later use